Master Street Plan

 Master Street Plan Overview

 The Master Street Plan is a part of the City of Cortez Comprehensive Plan.
 The plan provides a long range look at where and how the city may grow and provides a "road map" for future growth.
-City staff is working on updating the Master Street Plan, which was last updated in 1999.
+City staff has updated the Master Street Plan, which was last updated in 1999.

 What is the Master Street Plan?